The City Council formally selected Alba, Italy as Medford's Sister City by passage of Resolution No. 1011 on February 18, 1960.

 The Committee has been active in promoting and carrying out numerous people exchanges between Alba and Medford, which have enhanced this friendship link.
 Official correspondence, holiday greetings, and letters of introduction for persons visiting Alba are coordinated through the Mayor's Office.
 The Committee, through the City of Medford, is a member of Sister Cities International, which serves as a resource center and consultant on sister city programs throughout the United States.

-2010 marks the fiftieth anniversary of Medford, Oregon and Alba, Italy coming together as sister cities.
-This milestone is remarkable not only for the half century longevity of the union but for the impact that five decades of friendship and interaction have had on both cities and their citizens.
+2020 marks the 60th anniversary of Medford and Alba joining as sister cities.
+This milestone is remarkable not only for the longevity of the union, but also for the impact that six decades of friendship and interaction have had on both cities and their citizens.

 The link between Medford and Alba was the result of President Dwight Eisenhower’s “People to People” program.
 At a time when the United States had emerged as the most powerful and influential western nation, the phrases “Ugly American” and “Yankee Go Home” were all too frequently heard.
 President Eisenhower realized that in the post-war world people of all nations needed to have a greater understanding of their counterparts across the globe.
 At a time when communicating across oceans was much more of a challenge than it is now, Eisenhower sought to bring people together to build friendships and foster better understanding among very different cultures.

 The Medford-Alba link established in 1960 was one of the earliest such unions and was indeed unique.
-While many American cities were pairing up with Pacific Rim cities with the intent of promoting commerce, Medford’s mayor, John Snider, took a very different approach.
+While many American cities were pairing up with Pacific Rim cities with the intent of promoting commerce, Medford Mayor John Snider took a very different approach.
 Tasked with choosing which foreign city among several candidates would be Medford’s partner, he based his choice on factors that he believed would lead to deep and lasting bonds between the two communities and promote personal and family friendships which would become the heart of the union.